charlottecroce/nokken/CONTRIBUTING.md

 ## Contributor Recognition
 All contributors will be acknowledged in the project documentation.
 Significant contributions may lead to maintainer status with additional repository permissions.

-## Thank You!
-We appreciate your time and effort in helping to make Nøkken better!